-Date of Public Hearing: July 29, 2021 Location: 1105 Ocean Drive, Silver Strand Date of Approval: TBD Page 7 of 19
+Date of Public Hearing: September 23, 2021 Location: 3749 Ocean Drive.
+Oxnard Date of Approval: TBD Page 7 of 20

-Permittee shall also indemnify, defend (at Permittee's sole expense with legal counsel acceptable to County), and hold harmless the Indemnified Parties from and against any and all claims, actions, proceedings, and Liabilities arising out of, or in any way related to, the construction, maintenance, land use, or operations conducted pursuant to this Coastal PD Permit, regardless of how a court apportions any such Liabilities as between the Permittee, the County, and/or third parties.
-The County shall promptly notify the Permittee of any such claim, action, or proceeding and shall cooperate fully in the defense.
+- c.
+Except with respect to claims, actions, proceedings, and Liabilities resulting from an Indemnified Party's sole active negligence or intentional misconduct, the Permittee shall also indemnify, defend (at Permittee's sole expense with legal counsel acceptable to County), and hold harmless the Indemnified Parties from and against any and all claims, actions, proceedings, and Liabilities arising out of, or in any way related to, the construction, maintenance, land use, or operations conducted pursuant to this Coastal PD Permit, regardless of how a court apportions any such Liabilities as between the Permittee, the County, and/or third parties.
+The County shall promptly notify the Permittee of any such claim, action, or proceeding and shall cooperate fully in the defense. - d.

-d.
 Neither the issuance of this Coastal PD Permit, nor compliance with the conditions hereof, shall relieve the Permittee from any responsibility otherwise imposed by law for damage to persons or property; nor shall the issuance of this Coastal PD Permit serve to impose any liability upon the Indemnified Parties for injury or damage to persons or property.